aseo67/Belly-Button-Analysis/README.md

 - Additional infomration about project added as paragraph
 - Additional information about each visualization added under each chart
 - Background color of page added
-- Navigation bar added at top of page to easily navigate to the bar chart of bubble chart
+- Navigation bar added at top of page to easily navigate to the bar chart or bubble chart